Whitman, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 7.0 sqmi, of which 7.0 sqmi is land and 0.14% is water.
 Statistically, the town is the 327th of 351 communities in the Commonwealth by land area, and is the second smallest (above only Hull) in Plymouth County.
 Whitman is bordered by Abington to the north, Rockland to the northeast, Hanson to the southeast, East Bridgewater to the south, and the city of Brockton to the west.
 Whitman's town center is approximately 4.5 mi east of the center of Brockton and approximately 20 mi south of Boston.

-The small town today is mostly residential, with a small town forest in the northeast corner of town.
+The small town today is mostly residential, with a small town forest in the northeastern corner of town.
 The eastern half of the town is divided by the Shumatuscacant River, which is dammed near the town center at the site of the town's mills.
 The eastern half of town is also dominated by two meadows, the Hobart Meadow to the north and the Bear Meadow to the south, both along the banks of the river.

 Transportation

 The center of town is about half a mile to the east of the intersection of Route 18 and Route 27, the actual center of town being at the intersection of Route 27 and Washington Street.
 Route 14 also intersects with Route 18, about three-quarters of a mile south of the intersection of Routes 27 and 18.
 Route 58 also crosses through the eastern corner of town.
 There are no interstates or divided highways in town; the nearest highway is Route 24 which passes through Brockton.

-Whitman is served by the Kingston/Plymouth Line of the MBTA Commuter Rail, the town's station is located off route 27.
-The line passes through the eastern half of town, east of the mill ponds and meadows.
+Whitman is served by Whitman station on the Kingston Line of the MBTA Commuter Rail system.
 There is no air service to the town; the nearest international air service can be reached at Logan International Airport in Boston, 26 miles north of Whitman.